centrapay/centrapay-docs/src/assets/wallets.md

 # Wallets
 {:.no_toc}

-A wallet represents a balance in a certain currency, that a given centrapay account has access to.
+A wallet is an asset that represents [money][].
+The wallet maintains a record of all transactions it has participated in.
+A wallet has a single balance and a single currency.

 ## Contents
 {:.no_toc .text-delta}